 I realized how the tourism industry changed in the last 10 years.
 Italy used to be a dream destination for many tourists from overseas, but as the economy is changing and people afford to travel more and further, the impact on the daily life of the locals is quite significant.
 In my experience as tour guide in Florence, I’ll tell you this:

-I recently read that in Venice, authorities finally decided to deny access to the Grand Canal to cruise ships that used to ruin the magical atmosphere of the city.
+A classic overtourism example is Venice, where authorities finally decided to deny access to the Grand Canal to cruise ships that used to ruin the magical atmosphere of the city.
 With Florence, limiting the number of visitors in the most popular places can be counterproductive from an economic point of view.

 Instead, promoting lesser known attractions can be the key against the overcrowding of art galleries & squares.

 Focusing on a specific target of tourists and trying to offer them alternatives to the busy areas of Florence can be another solution.
-Let’s take, for example, the case of a family with 2 children, who arrives in Florence and they will leave without knowing that there are a few museums very child friendly where they can take their kids to have fun together, rather than dragging them all around the Uffizi Gallery, trying to keep them quiet and missing the whole point of enjoying Florence.
+Let’s take the case of a family with 2 children, who arrive in Florence and they will leave without knowing that there are actually a few very child-friendly museums.
+Where they can have fun together trying to keep them quiet and missing the whole point.

 There is a lack of information and support for the tourists and a valid solution can come from the tour guides, like me, suggesting the travelers areas off the beaten path or lesser-known museums that are way more enjoyable and fascinating than the famous ones.

 It’s also the responsibility and within the (powerful) hands of travel bloggers to uncover unusual local gems during their travels and help their readers explore lesser known countries or cities – to help promote places that are difficult to find, simply because they are not advertised by the travel companies.

 Bloggers can really make the difference in a market where it seems at times the only thing that matters is checking bucket lists.